Arlo and Janis by Jimmy Johnson for August 04, 2016

 23. Zombabe

-evilstepqueen about 8 years ago
+evilstepqueen over 8 years ago

 She’s a pretty smart little girl, and I’m sure they all know the kinds of snakes they might encounter in the field.
 If it was my child and there was a venomous snake there, I wouldn’t hesitate to do the same thing.